-• Using the IRIS guiding system (see 6.4).
+- Using the IRIS guiding system (see 6.4).
 IRIS will offset the telescopes to bring the target photocenter onto the reference pixels (defined for the IRIS vs. MIDI alignment) of its detector.
 IRIS guarantees that the beam overlap is kept by sending corrections to the telescopes.
-This method will be used as default.
+This method will be used as default. - Using the MIDI acquisition image setup and its associated script that repeats several iterations of the sequence: star photocenter measurement, then offsets calculated and sent to the telescope to bring the star image on a reference pixel of the detector.
+The loop stops when the error vector for both beams is smaller than a pre-defined threshold

-• Using the MIDI acquisition image setup and its associated script that repeats several iterations of the sequence: star photocenter measurement, then offsets calculated and sent to the telescope to bring the star image on a reference pixel of the detector.
-The loop stops when the error vector for both beams is smaller than a pre-defined threshold (0.8 pixel).
+(0.8 pixel).
 This method is now considered as obsolete and is used only if the target is too faint for IRIS.

 As stated in Sect.
 6.1, the user has a possibility to use a guide star for the Coudé systems, different from the target.
-He/she will have to indicate the coordinates of this star, which, for the UTs (resp. the ATs), should be brighter than V = 13.5 (resp V = 17) and within a 1 arcmin (resp.
-1 arcmin) radius from the target.
+He/she will have to indicate the coordinates of this star, which, for the UTs (resp. the ATs), should be brighter than V=13.5 (resp V=17) and within a 57.5 arcsec (resp.
+57.5 arcsec) radius from the target.
 If no guide star exists, Coudé guiding will not be used, which may have an impact on the fringe SNR.
-A seeing constraint has to be indicated.
+Such observations have to be requested in visitor mode, and the proposal has to indicate a seeing constraint.